-If you turn the ignition switch to ON (II) before fastening your seat belt, the beeper will sound, and the indicator will flash.
-If you do not fasten your seat belt before the beeper stops, the indicator will stop flashing but remain on.
+This system monitors the seat belts.
+If you turn the ignition switch to the ON (II) position before your seat belt is fastened, the beeper will sound and the indicator will flash.
+If your seat belt is not fastened before the beeper stops, the indicator will stop flashing but remain on.
+If a passenger does not fasten their seat belt, the indicator will come on about 6 seconds after the ignition switch is turned to the ON (II) position.

-If you continue driving without fastening your seat belt, the beeper will sound and the indicator will flash again at regular intervals.
+If either the driver or passenger does not fasten their seat belt while driving, the beeper will sound and the indicator will flash again at regular intervals.